Exhibitions at The Peace Museum

 Our temporary exhibition space is changed every three to four months with exciting and engaging exhibitions.

-Take a look at the News page to find out about our current temporary exhibition and upcoming plans.
+Take a look at the other posts in our exhibitions page to find out about past, current and upcoming temporary exhibitions.

-More information can be found on our Collections page.
+More information can also be found on our Collections page.

 In Leeds?
 Why not visit our exhibition at the Royal Armouries?